What is debt settlement?

 When to choose debt settlement

-Debt settlement is a good choice if you have a stable income and the money to make monthly payments.
+Debt settlement can be a good choice if you have a stable income and the money to make monthly payments.
 Many consumers and small businesses can afford monthly payments after negotiating a lower interest rate, an extended repayment period or a reduced balance.
 If you have access to cash, you may be able to negotiate a substantial discount by making a one-time payment.

 When to choose bankruptcy